-- 68. Two-tiered boards by definition require a split between chairman and CEO, whereas unitary boards offer the option of split or combined positions.
+Two-tiered boards by definition require a split between chairman and CEO, whereas unitary boards offer the option of split or combined positions.
 As laid out in the OECD Principles (OECD, 2004), in unitary boards, governance codes usually propose the separation of roles.
-The Combined Code (UK) is particularly clear on the issue, stating that "There are two key tasks at the top of every listed company the running of the board and the executive responsibility for the running of the company's business" and that these two roles should be split between two individuals.
+The Combined Code (U.K.) is particularly clear on the issue, stating that "There are two key tasks at the top of every listed company-the running of the board and the executive responsibility for the running of the company's business" and that these two roles should be split between two individuals.
 The Japanese Corporate Governance Forum Principles also require separation and mandate an explanation to shareholders when a combination is unavoidable.
-U.S., French, and Italian corporate governance codes do not explicitly require splitting the positions. - 69.
+U.S., French, and Italian corporate governance codes do not explicitly require splitting the positions.

 Whether the chairman and CEO positions should be split or combined has been subject to endless debate with no clear winner.
 One can see advantages and disadvantages to both models.
 Combined roles offer a centralized leadership and more agile structure but can put management interests above those of shareholders.
 Split roles allow the CEO to focus on running the company and permit further board independence, but can result in power struggles and confusion about company leadership.

-- 70. While two-tier board structures-common in continental European countries such as Germany, the Netherlands, and Austria-by nature require a split between the leaders of the supervisory and management boards, unitary boards allow for either model.
-In the world of one-tiered boards, almost all British companies have split the roles, versus only 33 percent of US companies.
-The "lead director" model has been on the rise in the US, where 96 percent of companies had a lead or presiding director in 2006 (Spencer Stuart, 2006c: 12). - 71.
-A relevant trend in two-tiered structures is the increase in companies with non-executive chairs.
-Having a non-executive chair reinforces the latter's independence from the CEO and thus ability to effectively disagree with the CEO.
-In the Netherlands, for example, 95 percent of companies had a non-executive chair in 2006 up from 86 percent the previous year (Spencer Stuart, 2006b: 9).
+While two-tier board structures-common in continental European countries such as Germany, the Netherlands, and Austria-by nature require a split between the leaders of the supervisory and management boards, unitary boards allow for either model.
+In the world of one-tiered boards, almost all British companies have split the roles, versus only 33 percent of U.S. companies.
+The "lead director" model-whereby a director is designated among independent board members and charged with convening and leading independent directors' meetings and as reviewing the board meeting agenda with the CEO) has been on the rise in the U.S., where 96 percent of companies had a lead or presiding director in 2006 (Spencer Stuart, 2006c: 12).

+A relevant trend in two-tiered structures is the increase in companies with non-executive chairmen.
+Having a non-executive chairman reinforces the latter's independence from the CEO and thus ability to 146 ⊭ effectively disagree with the CEO.
+In the Netherlands, for example, 95 percent of companies had a non-executive chairman in 2006 versus 86 percent the previous year (Spencer Stuart, 2006b: 9).

-- 72. The consensus around having a leader on the board who is not the CEO and the rise of the "lead director" model beg the question of how the Fund can succeed in both alleviating the MD's workload and putting checks and balances on his/her power.
-Is it possible or desirable to extend the responsibilities of the current DMDs or Dean of the Board?
-Under what circumstances is it desirable for the Board to meet without the MD?
-Such sessions may be beneficial for the purpose of discussing the performance of the CEO or of management, for example. - 73.
-Finally, the MD is currently responsible for two distinct aspects: the political and the technical.
+The consensus around having a leader on the board who is not the CEO, as well as the rise of the "lead director" model, in practice begs the question of how the Fund can succeed in both alleviating the MD's workload and putting checks and balances on his or her power.
+Is it possible or desirable to extend the responsibilities of the current DMDs or Dean of the Executive Board?
+Under what circumstances is it desirable for the Board to meet without the MD's presence?
+Such sessions may be beneficial for the purpose of discussing the CEO's or management's performance, for example.

+Finally, the IMF MD is currently responsible for two distinct aspects: the political and the technical.
 Can and should the Fund consider a clearer split of those responsibilities between individuals?